Skip to main content

 The water inlet valve and its fittings sit at the back where the hoses connect.
 A loose hose connection, a failed inlet valve, or a cracked fitting drips at the rear and the water travels forward under the machine.

 How to spot it: water shows up during the fill step specifically, when fresh water is entering.
-Check the fill-hose connections at the wall and at the machine.
-Snug a loose connection by hand first.
-If it keeps dripping with the valves on but the machine off, the inlet valve is leaking through.
+If the fill hoses look visibly loose at the back of the machine, note that before you call.
+If the drip continues with the water on but the machine unplugged, the inlet valve itself is leaking through and needs to be replaced.

 We handle all of this under our laundry repair service.
 If your machine is not draining or spinning along with the leak, the broader washer and dryer repair guide walks through those symptoms too.

-Found water under your washer and want it diagnosed before it reaches the floor?
+Found water under your washer?
 Call ADRIUM at (925) 999-4095 or email [email protected].
 Our diagnostic is $75, credited to the repair when you book the work, with a written estimate before we order a single part.
 You can also reach us through the contact page.

 FAQ